rawhex/hidiot.com/_docs/developing_on_hidiot/understanding_sketches.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/VMuQppYtTCo" frameborder="0" allowfullscreen></iframe>

-Now we know a bit about how computers came to be, and how compared to cars, moon rockets and even planes how young modern computers are, we can start looking at how Arduino sketches work.
+Now we know a bit about how computers came to be and, compared to cars, moon rockets and even planes, how young modern computers are, we can start looking at how Arduino sketches work.

 ### Why use an Arduino Sketch?